 Hazard control and accident prevention are dependent upon the awareness, concern, prudence, and proper training involved in the operation, transport, storage, and maintenance of the Rotary Cutter.
-It is absolutely essential that no one operates the cutter unless they have read, fully understood, and are totally familiar with the Operator's Manual.
+Therefore, it is absolutely essential that no one operates cutter unless they are age 16 or older and have read, fully understood, and are totally familiar with the Operator's Manual.
 Make sure the operator has paid particular attention to:

 - Important Safety Information, page 1

 - Section 1: Assembly & Set-up, page 13

-- Section 2: Adjustments, page 27
+- Section 2: Adjustments, page 29

-- Section 3: Operating Instructions, page 30
+- Section 3: Operating Instructions, page 32

-- Section 4: Options & Accessories, page 37

-- Section 5: Maintenance & Lubrication, page 40
+- Section 5: Maintenance & Lubrication, page 42

-Perform the following inspections before using your Rotary Cutter.
+- Section 5: Maintenance & Lubrication, page 42 Perform the following inspections before using your Rotary Cutter.